UA-SRC-data/data_loaders/ejscreen/README.md

 Create a list of unique variables using `cut -d',' -f5,6 scrutinizer.csv | tail +2 | sort | uniq > ejs_traits.csv`.
 Note that this is shifted by 1 column to allow for the comma in the location column (seperating lat and long).
 The header row therefore needs to be corrected manually.

+This creates a file called ejs_all_traits.csv, but we will not use all these traits.

-Manually edit `ejs_traits.csv` to fix header row and to add mappings to SRPDIO.
-Save as `ejs-srpdio-mapping.csv`.
+Manually edit `ejs_all_traits.csv` to fix header row and to add mappings to SRPDIO.
+Save as `ejscreen_traits.csv`.